Thomas-Gelf/icingaweb2-module-extragroups/README.md

 ```

 Please note that the `group` property filter sees only groups assigned via
-former groups.
+former rules.
 Groups memberships provided by other group backends are not
 accessible.

 That's it for now, have fun!